Six Daily Devotionals from the Sermpn om the Mount

 Discussion questions

-- How does the concept of holiness and a pure heart relate to the Kingdom of God,
+- How does the idea of a pure heart connect to your relationship with God?

 Worship in Song, no. 298: